najnesnaj/pinetime-zephyr/README.md

  - ssd1306 oled spi support

 it inspired me to morph the original pinetime-toolkit into an open-source-watch-framework.
+Right now the firmware can be used on 3(!) watch-platforms.

 ## philosophy

-Quick&easy, open and cheap!
+Step by step functionality is added.
+If you have no need for bluetooth you can start with oswatch.
+If you need bluetooth you can start with oswatch-bt.

+If you need powersaving, you can use oswatch-lowpower, which is an extension os oswatch-calendar, and as a consequence contains more code. (bigger firmware)

 Once you set up zephyr on your system, you only have to copy the "app" directory alongside.
 There is an extensive "hands-on" manual included, it is an addition of the zephyr manual.

 Although dev-boards are not expensive, you might just want to try things out, without spending money.
-Bluetooth, LVGL, board definition, touchscreen can be run native on X86.
-Another advantage : no need for a debug probe.
+Bluetooth, LVGL, board definition, touchscreen can be run native on X86. (simulated watch) Another advantage : no need for a debug probe.
 You can get a taste of debugging your firmware with gdb.
 I've included compiled firmware, which you can run on your linux(64)  box.

 I used a osbox virtual linux ubuntu 18, so you do not even have to own a computer.

-## The Movie

-I made a demo clip : oswatchclip.mp4
-File should be on github, not sure if it will work...

 ### Copy
 suppose you already have ../work/zephyr installed,

 copy /app to ../work
-### Build
+### Building and Running
-west build -p -b native_posix_64 oswatch
+-	west build -p -b native_posix_64 oswatch
-### Run
-./build/zephyr/zephyr.exe
+-	./build/zephyr/zephyr.exe
-### Result
-a simulated watch is displayed on the screen
-### Bluetooth
-the simulated watch can use bluetooth! (some extra config is needed : this is explained in the included manual)

 Resources: